Toggle menu

 These include:

-• responding to enquiries from potential foster carers in a positive and welcoming manner and supporting them through a robust process of assessment and training
+• responding to applications from potential foster carers and supported lodgings hosts in a positive and welcoming manner and supporting them through a robust process of assessment and training prior to approval

-• the use of a banded payments system, which recognise the valuable contribution made by foster carers as they develop skills and experience, and relates the payment received to the skills and experience they have developed
+• the use of a banded payment system, which recognizes the valuable contribution made by foster carers, their skills and experience with a professional fee, on top of the recommended government allowance

 • celebrating the achievements of carers, children and young people